 The events consist of short lectures about SLU research.
 The university’s research dares to question established knowledge and aims to solve real problems for a living world.
 Everyone is welcome.

 The lectures start at 12.15 and last until 13.00 at the latest.
-The last quarter is usually for questions.
-All lectures are broadcast via Zoom during the spring.
+The last quarter is usually reserved for questions.